 You may wish to have these available at committee meetings, or appropriate events.
+Contact us to request copies.

 Safeguarding training

 We offer access to free online training and it's a good idea for all committee members to complete this, especially the Designated Person.